-The BC Hydro Power Pioneers Association is more than just an organization of 5,100 retired BC Hydro employees.
-We support the communities and residents of British Columbia.
-The Power Pioneers work together in an active, caring and fun way to accomplish wonderful things.
+The Power Pioneers are more than just an organization of retired BC Hydro employees.
+They support communities and residents of British Columbia by working together to accomplish great things.

 Connecting people, supporting communities

-And we've worked to preserve the legacy of British Columbia by producing beautiful books like Gaslights to Gigawatts and Station Normal: The Power of the Stave River.
-These books relate the life and times of B.C. and its people through the stories of the people who knew it best.
+They have worked to preserve the legacy of British Columbia by producing beautiful books like Gaslights to Gigawatts; Station Normal: The Power of the Stave River; Voices from Two Rivers: Harnessing the Power of the Peace and Columbia River; the Power Smart Story and People, Power and Progress, the John Hart Story.
+These books relate the life and times of B.C. and its people through historical context and oral histories.

-Through our volunteer activities and our fundraising initiatives, we are a link between BC Hydro's past and its future.
+Through their volunteer activities and fundraising initiatives the Power Pioneers are a link to BC Hydro's past and its future.

 In 2010 the Power Pioneers received the prestigious Senior Leadership Award from Simon Fraser University's Gerontology Research Centre, in recognition of their contributions as volunteers.

 Celebrating 25 years in 2015 – Power Pioneers marked a major milestone as they reached their $1 million goal through their Miracle Millions Campaign for BC Children's Hospital.